Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 By keeping a daily journal you gain valuable information about your innermost thoughts and insight into what is truly important to you.

 It is also an easy and simple method that helps you identify any recurring patterns.
-We begin to recognise trends such as similar concepts, images or symbols that may show up in your dreams.
+We begin to recognize trends such as similar concepts, images or symbols that may show up.

 The same applies to your dreams.
 The more you practice the better you will get.
 The more focus you place on remembering details the more detail you will remember.

-It is this detail that will help you to interpret any meaning and point you toward the aspects in our life that require further attention.
+It is this detail that will help you to interpret any meaning and point you toward the aspects in your life that require further attention.

 7 Simple Steps To Keep A Dream Journal.